You Don’t Need a Total Knee Replacement

 Most people, by the time they are told they need a knee replacement, have failed a number of non-operative approaches, the worst being multiple cortisone injections.
 Cortisone further damages parts of the joint that are not arthritic, and—if administered close to any surgery—increases the risk of infection.
 Other harmful advice includes “rest your knee,” and “wait until you are older.”
 But resting and waiting weakens the muscle and can lead to osteoporosis, both of which increase the chances of artificial joint failure.

 So what are the options?
 Fortunately, there are many.

-    First, injections of growth factors and hyaluronic acid (our cocktail is hyaluronic acid, PRP, and amniotic fluid in one shot) diminish inflammation and pain for many people, permitting them to increase their exercise program.
+First, injections of growth factors and hyaluronic acid (our cocktail is hyaluronic acid and PRP in one shot) diminish inflammation and pain for many people, permitting them to increase their exercise program.

 Second, if there is still space between the joints, biologic replacement (called BioKnee®) with articular cartilage paste grafting, combined with meniscus allograft replacement, is an option.

 Third, if only one part of the joint is worn out on the X-ray—and the MRI shows that the rest of the joint has healthy cartilage—there is no need for a total joint replacement.
 A partial knee replacement will do just fine.
 This will involve less surgery, enable a faster recovery, and produce a more normal knee, especially when done with robotic control and CT computer-guided planning.
 The accuracy of this combined technique is so superior to non-robotic techniques that the old days of early partial joint replacement failure are over.